yw9211/rag-fastapi-mistral/README.md

 ## System Design

+This modular setup allows for easy substitution of models, reranking strategies, or chunking methods without rewriting core components.

 ### Key Design Choices

+- **No external RAG or search libraries used**
+  All retrieval, chunk embedding, similarity scoring, and reranking logic is implemented manually using only the official Mistral SDK — no third-party libraries were used.

 - **No third-party vector database**
   Embeddings are stored in memory and scored manually using cosine similarity for transparency and flexibility.

 - **Weighted hybrid search**
-  Combines semantic similarity with keyword overlap using a tunable `alpha` parameter.
-This balances relevance and conceptual coverage.
+  Initially implemented as keyword filtering followed by semantic search, the retrieval strategy was redesigned into a weighted scoring model after evaluation showed that filtering excluded important chunks.
+The final approach combines semantic similarity and keyword overlap using a tunable `alpha` parameter (default: `0.75`), selected by testing various values on representative files and queries to optimize both accuracy and file diversity.

 - **Modular filtering**
-  Post-processing steps (e.g., deduplication, truncation) are cleanly separated to allow experimentation.
+  Post-processing steps like deduplication and truncation are cleanly separated to allow experimentation.
+Deduplication removes identical chunks (often introduced when the same file is uploaded more than once) to avoid biasing the context and wasting tokens.
+Truncation ensures the total context stays within token limits, especially when users choose larger chunk sizes.

 - **LLM-enhanced query handling**
   The system uses Mistral to:
   - Rewrite queries for clarity
   - Classify intent (whether to trigger retrieval)
+  - Embed queries and document chunks using `mistral-embed` for semantic search
   - Generate final answers with or without context

 - **Debug-first development**